conor-clyde/Insurance-Quote-Calculator/README.md

 ## 🙏 Acknowledgments

-- **Gosu Language Team** - For the excellent programming language
+- **Guidewire** - For language/IDE
 - **Graduate Program** - For the initial project opportunity
-- **Insurance Industry** - For the business domain knowledge
-- **Open Source Community** - For inspiration and best practices

 ---

-**Built with ❤️ during a graduate program and refined through continuous learning and improvement.**
+Built with ❤️ during a graduate program and refined through continuous learning.

-*This project demonstrates professional software development practices while providing a practical, real-world application of insurance quote calculation with optimized architecture and streamlined user experience.*
+Explore the code, learn Gosu, and see how real-world insurance rules can be modeled with clean architecture.